bludit/documentation-english/pages/misc/add-plugin-or-theme-to-the-repositories/index.md

-# Title: Add a plugin or theme to the repositories
+# Add a plugin or theme to the repositories
 <!-- Position: 1 -->
 ---